athol-de/ESP8266_smart_garagedoor/README.md

 This project solves a simple problem: you want to know if a door (or window, or gate) is open or not.
-This project toggles a MQTT topic from false to true in case the door opens, and back.
+This project toggles a MQTT topic from false to true in case the door opens and back when it closes again.
-The superpower if it is the power consumption.
+The superpower of it is the power consumption.
 The ESP8266 is not powered up all the time and monitoring a switch, but the switch is the power itself.
 Meaning: when the ESP is powered, the door is deemed as open, and when the power is shut off, the door is deemed as closed.

 *Why the heck this way?*